 Alkaline and carbon-zinc batteries can be thrown in the trash.

-Single-use batteries may also be recycled.
-Contact the recycle company listed below.
+Instead, bring single-use batteries to the company listed below for proper recycling.
 Call to verify items accepted, hours and fees.